PelagicCreatures/sargasso/README.md

 | newPage(old, new) | on a new page |
 | didBreakpoint() | new screen width breakpoint |
 | elementEvent(e) | this.element received an 'sargasso' event |

-Constructor options: all default to false so only set the ones you need

 Properties